asyncvlsi/Dali/README.md

 to create a binary __hpwl__ to report Half-Perimeter Wirelength (HPWL).
 Based on the preference, one an also do

     $ make install
-Use cmake to specify the installation destination.
+Use cmake to specify the installation destination:

+    $ cmake .. -DCMAKE_INSTALL_PREFIX=path/to/installation
+The default installation destination is the repo directory.

 ### 3rd Party Module List
   * Eigen: sparse matrix iterative linear solver